Python's built-in libraries

 Greatest common divisor of 12 and 18: 6

-The random module provides functions for generating random numbers and selecting random elements:
+The random module provides functions for generating random numbers and picking random elements:

 Python 3.13